A service is a flow you can interact with. That is, it receives requests, processes it and returns a result of the processing.

 REST as a Service

 To expose a service as REST service, you create the service flow first and add a shell.
 This makes the service independent from the actual usage.
-Then add a flow that works as a REST request handler on a route that you define through the Web API.
+Then either make the shell REST aware or add a flow that works as a REST request handler on a route that you define through the Web API.
 This REST request handler then interacts with the service flow through the shell.

 App as a Service